Care of the Park in Essex County Branch Brook Park

 A group opportunity.
 Invite your friends.

 Known nationally as the first county park open to the public in the United States, local treasure Essex County Branch Brook Park needs you!
-Volunteers will work directly with our Care of The Park team at Essex County Branch Brook Park in Newark, NJ.
+Volunteers will support our Care of The Park team at Essex County Branch Brook Park in Newark, NJ.

 The specific task will change weekly but includes one or all of the options noted above.

-This opportunity is managed by Jersey Cares and is suitable to the everyone five days a week (Tuesday - Saturday) from 09:00 am - 1:00 pm, join us!
+This opportunity is managed by Jersey Cares and is suitable to everyone four days a week (Wednesday - Saturday) from 09:00 am - 1:00 pm, join us!

 - Large Groups (Corporate, Faith-Based, College, Civic, etc.).